Azure-Samples/modern-data-warehouse-dataops/e2e_samples/fabric_dataops_sample/README.md

 - Review [setup-infra.sh](./infra/setup-infra.sh) script and see if you want to adjust the derived naming of variable names of Azure/Fabric resources.
 The Azure and Fabric resources are created using Terraform.
 The naming of the Azure resources is derived from the `BASE_NAME` environment variable.
 Please review the [main.tf](./infra/terraform/main.tf) file to understand the naming convention, and adjust it as needed.

-- Run the [setup-infra.sh](./infra/setup-infra.sh) script from the authenticed shell in the previous step to deploy the Azure and Fabric resources:
+- Run the [setup-infra.sh](./infra/setup-infra.sh) script from the authenticated shell in the previous step to deploy the Azure and Fabric resources:

   ```bash
   ./setup-infra.sh